nandin/yelpmlproject/README.md

 | Criterion | Entropy |
 | Max Depth | 10 |

 The resulting accuracy was 28.9%.
-This poor accuracy is likely a result of the way the accuracy is being calculated.
-As there are 10 different labels, a high accuracy would mean the model is able to differentiate between all of the labels well.
-Perhaps creating a model that can predict the star rating of a restaurant to that degree of accuracy isn't plausible with the current data.
+We think this poor accuracy is likely a result of the way the accuracy is being calculated.
+With 10 different labels, a high accuracy indicates the model can differentaiate between all the labels well.
+We think that constructing a model that can predict the star rating of a restaurant to that degree of accuracy isn't plausible with the current data.

-In order to test this theory, the labels for the dataset were adjust to be binary labels.
-A star rating of 2.5 or less was labeled a *Bad Restaurant* and a star rating of greater than 2.5 was labeled a *Good Restaurant*.
-The Random Forest Classifier was run over a range of a number of trees using the entropy criterion for splitting and a maximum depth per tree of 10.
-The results are shown below:
+In order to test this theory, we adjusted the labels for the dataset to become binary labels.
+We assigned a label of *Bad Restaurant* to a star rating of 2.5 or less, *Good Restaurant* to a star rating of greater than 2.5.
+We then ran the Random Forest Classifier model over a range of a number of trees using the optimized parameters.
+The results of the binary model compared to the multi-classification model are shown below.

 <img src="png_images/BinaryVsMultiClass.png" width = "800" />

+We found that the binary model is much more accurate than the multi-classification model.
+We believe the jump in accuracy is a result of the easing of the modeling for the classifier.

 ### Results